miklevin/levinux/README.md

-The [micro Linux distribution](http://mikelev.in/ux/) known as Levinux (download ~25 MB) is a tiny virtual Linux server that runs from USB or Dropbox with a double-click (no install or admin rights required) on Macs, Windows or Linux PCs—making it the perfect learning environment and launching-off point.
+The [micro Linux distribution](http://mikelev.in/ux/) known as Levinux (download ~25 MB) is a tiny virtual Linux server that runs from USB or Dropbox with a double-click (no install or admin rights required) on Macs, Windows or Linux PCs—making it the perfect learning environment and launching-off point for other projects, requiring JeOS boxes or a quick nix introcuction.

-Think of it as an introduction to old-skool—more relevant now then ever as Linux/Unix gets embedded into everything, with an emphasis on an actual running Python/Flask web app that you can tear apart and do whatever you want with.
+Think of it as an introduction to old-skool—more relevant now then ever as Linux/Unix gets embedded into everything, with an emphasis on an actual running of another Python/Flask project of mine, called Pipulate, that you can tear apart and swap-out with your own projects and modify to your liking.

 --------------------------------------------------------------------------------
 # Installation Instructions